vijishmadhavan/PARSE-CLIP/README.md

 # PARSE-PIC

-A simple CLIP based project for Image data exploration, This has been very helpful for me, hope it helps others as well.
+A simple CLIP based project for combining multiple datasets.
+This has been very helpful for me, hope it helps others as well.

 ## What can PARSE-PIC do?